 - Give the police your version of the facts.

 - Get immediate medical attention at the hospital.
-Let doctors know you were in a wreck.
+Let doctors know you were in an accident.
 Keep in mind that some injuries might not manifest for hours or even a day or two after an accident.

-- Notify your insurance company of the accident, but only give it your name, policy number, the date and location of the accident, and your attorney’s contact information.
+- Notify your insurance company of the accident, but only provide your name, policy number, the date and location of the accident, and your attorney's contact information.

-Why You Should Retain a Largo Personal Injury Attorney
+Why You Should Partner With a Personal Injury Attorney in Largo

 People often wonder if they can settle their personal injury cases themselves.
-While it is possible, most leave money on the table.
-Insurance companies are in the business to make money.
+While it is your right, most unrepresented people leave money on the table.
+Insurance companies are in business to make money.
 Whenever they have to pay a claim, especially a seven-figure claim, it cuts right into their bottom lines.

-When you call an insurance company to notify it of an accident, it will try to get you to give a statement about the accident.
+When you call an insurance company to notify it of an accident, the adjuster will ask you to give a statement about the accident.
 No matter how much pressure the insurance company representative applies, refer the representative to your attorney.
-One of an insurance company’s favorite tricks is to twist what you tell it and use this as a reason to deny your claim.
+One of an insurance company's favorite tricks is to twist what you tell it and use this as a reason to deny your claim.
 At the very least, the company will likely offer you a pittance that might not even cover your medical expenses.

-Once you find a personal injury attorney that you believe is the best firm to protect your interests, you’ll be ready to take the next steps.
+Once you find a personal injury attorney that you believe is the best firm to protect your interests, you'll be ready to take the next steps.
 Your attorney will ask you many questions about your case.
-He or she might investigate the matter before he contacts the insurance company.
-This depends on how detailed the police report is and whether she has access to other evidence, such as photos of the accident scene and medical records.
+They might investigate the matter before contacting the insurance company.
+This depends on how detailed the police report is and whether there is other evidence, such as photos of the accident scene and medical records.

 Settling a Personal Injury Case

-Once the attorney has reviewed your case, he or she will draft a demand letter for the insurance company.
-The letter might describe the accident and your injuries.
-It will also ask the insurance company to settle for an amount that you and your attorney agree is fair and reasonable.
+Once your injury attorney has reviewed your case, they will draft a demand letter for the insurance company.
+The letter will explain the accident, describe your injuries, and present a settlement demand in an amount that you and your attorney agree is fair and reasonable.

 The demand letter also gives the insurance company a set number of days to respond.
 If the insurance company does not respond, you may proceed to litigation.
 If it responds with a counteroffer, and you accept the counteroffer, the attorney or insurance company will draft a settlement agreement.
-If you decide that the insurance company’s offer does not cover the full cost of your injuries, you can counteroffer on its counteroffer, or you can notify the insurance company that you will take legal action.
+If you decide that the insurance company's offer does not cover the full cost of your injuries, you can continue negotiating, or you can notify the insurance company that you will take legal action.

 Litigating a Personal Injury Case

 When you decide that it is better to end settlement negotiations and litigate your case, your attorney will draft a complaint.
 Your attorney will then file it with the court and have a process server serve the insurance company with the lawsuit.
-The insurance company has 20 days to file responsive documents.
+The defendant has a specific number of days to file responsive documents.
 In most cases, the defendant files an answer and maybe a counterclaim to your complaint.

-Personal Injury and Wrongful Death Statute of Limitations
+What are the Personal Injury and Wrongful Death Statute of Limitations For a Largo Accident?

-In most cases, you have two years to file a personal injury case or a wrongful death case.
-However, don’t wait.
+In most cases, you have two years to file a personal injury or wrongful death lawsuit.
+However, don't wait.
 You are more likely to remember pertinent facts soon after the wreck.
 Also, it's better to gather evidence to support your claim as soon as possible before it disappears.

 In Florida, you can recover two types of damages: compensatory damages-divided into economic and non-economic damages-and possibly punitive damages.

 Special damages, often referred to as economic damages, have a monetary value.
 The court orders economic damages in an attempt to make you financially whole again.
 Economic damages include:

-- Past medical expenses for those incurred because of an accident and before a settlement or trial award.
+- Past medical expenses for bills incurred after the accident and before a settlement or trial award.

-- Past lost wages for those lost because of accident injuries before a settlement or a trial award.
+- Past lost wages for income lost because of accident injuries before a settlement or a trial award.

 - Replacement or repair of destroyed or damaged personal property or real property.